munterfi/hereR/.github/CONTRIBUTING.md

 ### Bugfix

-Each new bugfix should reside in its own short-lived branch.
+Each bugfix should reside in its own short-lived branch.
 Branch off of a `bugfix/<bugfix-description>` branch from `master`.
 When the fix is complete, it gets merged back into `master` and the bugfix branch is deleted.

 ### Release